 CITY OF TORONTO AWARD FOR BEST CANADIAN FIRST FEATURE FILM

-The City of Toronto Award for Best Canadian First Feature Film goes to for Andrew Cividino’s Sleeping Giant.
-The jury remarked, “For its sophisticated plotting, indelible characters and insightful critique of masculinity through a fateful rite of passage on the north shore of Lake Superior, the jury selects Sleeping Giant.”
+The City of Toronto Award for Best Canadian First Feature Film goes to Johnny Ma’s Old Stone (Lao shi).
+The jury remarked, “For its remarkably mature, powerfully rendered portrait of an innocent taxi driver caught in a proto-capitalist China, the jury is pleased to select Old Stone.”
 This award carries a cash prize of $15,000, made possible by the City of Toronto.